 Lyme disease is on the rise in Canada and, as of 2018, Hamilton is now considered an official risk area.

-The result of a bacteria, Borrelia burgdorferi, Lyme disease is transmitted to humans by the bite of infected black-legged or Deer Ticks.
+The result of a bacteria, Borrelia burgdorferi, Lyme disease is transmitted to humans by the bite of infected Black-legged (a.k.a.
+Deer) Ticks.
 Although rarely resulting in death, Lyme Disease can have debilitating, and often permanent effects on the life of those who go untreated.
 According to statistics published by the Government of Canada, 841 cases of Lyme Disease were reported last year in comparison to the 144 reported in 2009.
 With that being said, learning to recognize the signs and protect yourself against Lyme Disease is an essential skill that everyone, not just outdoor enthusiasts, should know.
 Enjoying the beauty nature has to offer should never jeopardize your safety.
 Be aware and stay protected!

 Preventing Lyme disease